Lawmakers say Chinese investment in U.S. farmland poses threat

 “And right after they did that, Smithfield was bought by a Chinese corporation,” Mr. Beck said.
 “Within weeks.”

-The sale of U.S. pork producer Smithfield Foods to WH Group, formerly known as Shuanghui Group, placed more than 140,000 acres of U.S. farmland in the hands of a Chinese-owned firm.
+The sale of U.S. pork producer Smithfield Foods to WH Group, formerly known as Shuanghui Group, placed more than 140,000 acres of U.S. farmland in the hands of a Chinese-owned company.
 More than 44,000 of those acres were in Missouri.
 Almost overnight, a Chinese firm owned a significant stake in Missouri agriculture.

-Ms. Haley warned Congress in 2013 that the sale of Smithfield, which she said doubled the number of U.S. jobs tied to direct investment by China, would set a concerning precedent and only serve to benefit the CCP long-term.
+Ms. Haley warned Congress in 2013 that the sale of Smithfield, which she said doubled the number of U.S. jobs tied to direct investment by China, would set a concerning precedent and only serve to benefit the Chinese Communist Party long-term.

 The 2013 law allowed for just 1% of land to be sold to foreign investors.
-But according to Mr. Gibbons and Mr. Beck, the Missouri legislature was tasked with producing a yearly report on foreign ownership, and they say the review was soon complicated bylaws allowing firms to bypass state reporting requirements.
+But according to Mr. Gibbons and Mr. Beck, the Missouri legislature was tasked with producing a yearly report on foreign ownership, and they say the review was soon complicated by laws allowing companies to bypass state reporting requirements.

 “These foreign corporations can set up a domestic corporation in Delaware, and fill out a W9, and then bypass reporting at all,” Mr. Gibbons said.
 “So understanding and having the knowledge of what land in Missouri is owned by foreign interests is almost impossible at this point.”

-Mr. Beck added, “And now there is no tracking whatsoever through the Department of Ag.
+Mr. Beck added: “And now there is no tracking whatsoever through the Department of Ag.
 So we have no idea how much farmland is owned [by foreign investors] even though it’s only supposed to be 1%.
 So we’re not sure how much foreign investment is actually here, how much of our precious resource they actually own.”

-Mr. Beck said Missouri’s independent farmers grew concerned with the number of large-scale concentrated animal feeding operations that sprang up in the region, and the growth of foreign ownership.
+Mr. Beck said Missouri’s independent farmers grew concerned with the number of large-scale concentrated animal feeding operations that sprang up in the region and the growth of foreign ownership.
 Many independent farmers were being pushed out of business by what Mr. Gibbons described as a “perfect storm,” following years of a depressed farm economy that left independent farmers unable to compete with large-scale enterprises.

 Even more concerning was the fact that many of the largest corporate farmers were foreign entities, he said.

 Mr. Beck’s bill would have paused foreign purchases of Missouri farmland until the state could accurately report how much Missouri farmland was owned by foreign entities.
-It ultimately failed to pass.
+It failed to pass.

 “I understand there are jobs involved with some of these, too,” he said.
 “But there’s just the whole fact behind it that some foreign country or entity owns one of your most precious resources that you cannot replace.
 You’ve got food security, you’ve got economic insecurity, and you also have a national security issue.”